 Service accounts allow access to the Google Play Developer Publishing API on behalf of an application rather than an end user.
 To create the JSON file, go to your Playstore Developer console and navigate to Settings -> API access and scroll down to “Create Service Account”.

 Once the Service Account was created, click on “View in Google Developers Console”.
 This will lead you the Google API management interface Credentials page, where you click on "Manage service accounts" on the right.
 On the Sevice Account page, simply click on the 3-dots icon on the far right and select “Create Key” from the drop-down.

-After the App Store Sync feature was activated, there will be a new button in the App Overview screen from where you manage the synchronization between Applanga and your app store listings.
+After the App Store Sync feature was activated, there will be a new button in the Project Overview screen from where you manage the synchronization between Applanga and your app store listings.

 In the dialogue, simply select which store you want to download the listing from or to which you want to upload translations.
 When you upload, you will always push translations for all languages available.